feildawproton/MCF_NSM/README.md

 # MCF_NSM
-Minimum cost flow using network simplex method
+Minimum cost flow using network simplex method.
+2018 for MSIM722.

 This is an old school project that I decided to upload for safe keeping.